Prenup vs. Postnup

 A prenup allows future spouses to decide and determine what will happen to their finances at the end of their marriage — whether that marriage ends by death or by divorce.
-It is entered into before marriage.
+You entered into it prior to marriage.

-A postnup is also a contract between two spouses entered into after their wedding — anywhere from weeks to years later.
+A postnup is also a contract two spouses enter into after their wedding — anywhere from weeks to years later.

-To enter into a prenup you must be engaged — what Connecticut calls “prospective spouses . . . contemplati[ng] marriage.”
-To enter into a postnup you must be married.
+To enter into a prenup, you must be engaged — what Connecticut calls “prospective spouses . . . contemplati[ng] marriage.”
+On the other hand, you must be married to enter into a postnup.

 Law on Prenups vs. Postnups

-Prenuptial agreements are governed by Connecticut General Statutes 46b-36.
+Connecticut General Statutes 46b-36 governs prenuptial agreements.
 In contrast, there is no postnuptial agreement statute in Connecticut.
-In fact, for many years, Connecticut courts found postnuptial agreements contrary to public policy in part because courts believed at that time postnups encouraged divorce.
+In fact, for many years, Connecticut courts found postnuptial agreements contrary to public policy in part because courts believed, at that time, postnups encouraged divorce.
 But in the 2011 case Bedrick v.
-Bedrick, Connecticut shifted its position on postnups and acknowledged that they can help:
+Bedrick, Connecticut shifted its position on postnups and acknowledged that they could help:

 - Privately resolve marital conflicts